MicrosoftDocs/microsoft-365-community/docs/basics/library-scenarios.md

 Example image below of the “Confidential” document library unique permissions:<br>
 ![Document library unique permissions](../../images/library-scenarios/sensitivity-scenario-02.png)

->Note: Custom security groups and document libraries with unique permissions add complexity to ongoing site management.
+>Custom security groups and document libraries with unique permissions add complexity to ongoing site management.
 Before implementing consider moving sensitive content to its own site collection.

 ## Multimedia scenario

 Organizations often group image, audio, and video files in document libraries for reference use or archival purposes.
 For example, *branding* and *marketing materials*.
 Providing dedicated document library or [Asset Library](https://support.office.com/en-us/article/Set-up-an-Asset-Library-to-store-image-audio-or-video-files-96532BF6-DC72-4F82-BF0A-21EF945C4D04) for multimedia purposes allows for consistent use and storage of an organizations image, audio, and video files.

->Note: If you don't see Asset Library as an option in your built-in apps, contact your SharePoint admin to see if they are available for your site.
+>If you don't see Asset Library as an option in your built-in apps, contact your SharePoint admin to see if they are available for your site.

 Using the example of *branding* and *marketing materials*, we would plan for:
 - “Assets” document library or Asset Library for image, audio, and video files.